 Every individual needs to speak out – the volume of personal responses is what makes the difference.
 Stock answers and group responses don’t carry as much weight as individual representations.
 Don’t be put off, we are here to help with the resources you need.

-- Be informed – catch up on the latest information from our recent presentation which outlines HS2’s current route and compensation proposals for our area, the issues associated them, read our FAQ and help make our voice heard by taking the actions below
+- Be informed – catch up on the latest information and our construction and transport impact briefings which outline HS2’s current route, proposals and the associated issues for our area.
+Read our FAQ and help make our voice heard by taking the actions below

 - Sign our petitions – to force HS2, LCC, our MP and Councillors to take us seriously, to find a better alternative route and to lobby for full and fair compensation.
 Anyone and everyone in the UK is entitled to express their views to HS2 and can sign our petitions; click the green, orange and red buttons on this page to add you signature to each

-- Write or email our MP – Alec Shelbrooke needs to understand that we are not happy with the current proposals and that we need him to stop HS2, he currently doesn’t appreciate the scale of opposition as his mailbox has been too quiet since the November announcement
+- Write or email our MP – Alec Shelbrooke needs to understand that we are not happy with the current proposals and that we need him to stop HS2, he currently doesn’t appreciate the scale of opposition as his mailbox has been too quiet since the recent announcement

-- Write or email LCC Executive – Judith Blake and Keith Wakefield need to be held accountable for the hardship and destruction they have inflicted on our villages.
+- Write or email LCC Executive – Judith Blake (and Keith Wakefield) and Richard Lewis need to be held accountable for the hardship and destruction they have inflicted on our villages.
 Tom Riordan also needs to hear our voice

 - Spread the word – tell your family, friends and neighbours, shout about it on Twitter, Facebook and social media, display our flyer in your window, read and share our concise Impact Briefing paper, encourage everyone to become more informed about HS2, and STOPHS2